istio/istio.io/faq/index.md

 #### What kind of traffic does Istio Auth support?

-For Alpha, we only support HTTP traffic.
+For {{ site.data.istio.version }}, we only support HTTP traffic.
 And we are actively working on supporting more kinds of traffic like SQL, etc.

 #### What is Istio's roadmap?

-Istio's initial Alpha release will be in May of 2017.
-The Alpha release is to get early feedback and provide a glimpse into what we're planning.
+Istio's initial {{ site.data.istio.version }} release will be in May of 2017.
+The {{ site.data.istio.version }} release is to get early feedback and provide a glimpse into what we're planning.

 We are planning a Beta release later in 2017 which will be suitable for use in production environments.